Terms of Service

 • How to claim: Email office@redu.cloud with the subject “SLA Credit Request” and include your account identifier, the date/time range of the suspected Downtime, and a short description.

-• Time limit: Requests must be submitted within 14 days of the end of the Downtime SLA Event.
+• Time limit: Requests must be submitted within 14 days of the end of the calendar month in which the Downtime SLA Event occurred.

 • Verification: We will verify using monitoring, logs, and operational records.
 If there is a conflict, our records will be used to reasonably determine whether a Downtime SLA Event occurred.